DSXiangLi/DecryptPrompt/README.md

     - Graph of Thoughts: Solving Elaborate Problems with Large Language Models
     - Progressive-Hint Prompting Improves Reasoning in Large Language Models
     - LARGE LANGUAGE MODELS CAN LEARN RULES
+    - DIVERSITY OF THOUGHT IMPROVES REASONING ABILITIES OF LARGE LANGUAGE MODELS
     - From Complex to Simple: Unraveling the Cognitive Tree for Reasoning with Small Language Models
     - Take a Step Back: Evoking Reasoning via Abstraction in Large Language Models
 - 分领域COT [Math, Code, Tabular, QA]